iscc/iscc-specs/docs/specification.md

 An ISCC generating application must provide a `generate_content_id_text(text, partial=False)` function that accepts UTF-8 encoded plain text and a boolean indicating the [partial content flag](#partial-content-flag-pcf) as input and returns a Content-ID with GMT type `text`.
 The procedure to create a Content-ID-Text is as follows:

 1. Apply Unicode standard [Normalization Form KC (NFKC)](http://www.unicode.org/reports/tr15/#Norm_Forms) to the text input.
 2. Apply [`normalize_text`](#normalize-text) to the text input.
 3. Split the normalized text into a list of words at whitespace boundaries.
 4. Create a list of 5 word shingles by sliding word-wise through the list of words.
 5. Create  a list of 32-bit unsigned integer features by applying [xxHash32](http://cyan4973.github.io/xxHash/) to shingles from step 4.

-6. Apply `minimum_hash` to the list of 32-bit features from step 5.
+6. Apply `minimum_hash` to the list of features from step 5.

-7. Convert the resulting list of 32-bit integer features to a list of 4-byte digests.
+7. Collect the least significant bits from the 128 MinHash features from step 6.

-8. Rehash 4-byte digestst from step 7 to 8-byte distest with [xxHash64](http://cyan4973.github.io/xxHash/).
+8. Create two 64-bit digests from the first and second half of the collected bits.

-9. Apply [`similarity_hash`](#similarity-hash) to the list of digests returned from step 8.
+9. Apply [`similarity_hash`](#similarity-hash) to the digests returned from step 8.
 10. Prepend the 1-byte component header (`0x10` full content or `0x11` partial content).
 11. Encode and return the resulting 9-byte sequence with [Base58-ISCC Encoding](#base58-iscc-encoding).

 ### Content-ID-Image